blackakula/wdebug/README.md

 Tool consists of one class with 3 public methods

 * setStyle(), deleteStyle() are used to prepare custom styles for highlighting page elements.
 * execute() starts debugging tool: show popup and wait for user actions until popup is closed.
 Here you can pass callback on all user actions (add/delete locator/placeholder) to integrate tool with your custom framework.
+Interface of callback: function($type, array $data).
+See sample in example.php script.